-The answer is simple, we need to live more in tune with nature and properly nourish our bodies.
-Modern life does not always encourage living our healthiest lives; any action steps we can take to align our habits with what our circadian rhythm and bodies are craving will help you achieve vibrancy.
+The answer is simple; we need to live more in tune with nature and adequately nourish our bodies.
+Unfortunately, modern life does not always encourage living our healthiest lives; any action steps we can take to align our habits with our circadian rhythm and our bodies are craving will help you achieve vibrancy.

 Try these simple tips to truly make your health a priority this winter:

 - Eat before the sun goes down, then stop eating.
 If you are feeling famished eat fruit, it will digest quickly and be less likely to interrupt your sleep.